Skip to main content

 Chronic Endurance Training (Excessive) Potential suppression of Testosterone Can lead to a state of chronic energy deficit and elevated cortisol, which can inhibit the HPG axis, a condition sometimes seen in elite endurance athletes.

-By engaging in regular, appropriately dosed exercise, particularly a combination of and cardiovascular work, you are providing a powerful stimulus for hormonal optimization.
+By engaging in regular, appropriately dosed exercise, particularly a combination of resistance training and cardiovascular work, you are providing a powerful stimulus for hormonal optimization.
 This, combined with a nutrient-dense, anti-inflammatory diet, creates a synergistic effect that can significantly improve testosterone levels and alleviate the metabolic and inflammatory pressures contributing to LUTS.

 Academic